-If it would show its long term consequences instantly, then nobody would even dare to touch these things.
-Similar is the thing with the positive habits—if people could get the long term results in a matter of an hour, then most of us would start taking their work seriously.
+If it would show its long-term consequences instantly, then nobody would even dare to touch these things.
+Similar is the thing with the positive habits—if people could get the long-term results in a matter of an hour, then most of us would start taking our work seriously.

 But, unfortunately, it doesn’t work this way.

-You won’t become fit on the first day of your gym—you won’t become smart by reading the first page of the book—you are not gonna become healthy by eating vegetables in a week.
+You won’t become fit on the first day of your gym, you won’t become smart by reading the first page of the book, you are not gonna become healthy by eating vegetables in a week, and you are certainly not getting any wiser by just reading one article of my blog.
 These things take time.